Make dust our paper, and with rainy eyes

-PBS will air the series in the United States in September 2013 as part of their Great Performances series.
+PBS aired the 2012 series in the United States in September 2013 as part of their Great Performances series.

 This series contains examples of:

 - Adaptational Badass: This is perhaps the first time that Margaret of Anjou is portrayed as the one leading her husband's armies and fighting hand-to-hand (in armor, even!).

 - This is also one of the few major productions where the Earl of Richmond/the future Henry VII actually goes one-on-one with Richard III and overpowers him, instead of Richard being Zerg Rush-ed by his opponents to death (which is more in line with reality, where Henry was believed to have hung around at the back).